-sectors such as water, national security, in most cases driven by international obligations.
+Disaster management and/or DRR related provisions are also defined in some of the legislative instruments in sectors such as health and education, and cross cutting sectors such as water and national security.
+In most cases these legislation are driven by international obligations.
 The remit of the Disaster Management Act, also covers provisions for the application of treaties and international agreements.
 However, this is specific to times of disaster or emergency, during which the Governor General can proclaim it to be part of the law.

-The DMA is currently being reviewed to incorporate issues related to Comprehensive Disaster Management, Climate Change, Mass Crowd Events and the articles of incorporation of the Caribbean Disaster Emergency Management Agency [CDEMA].
+The DMA is currently being reviewed to incorporate issues related to Comprehensive Disaster Management (CDM), Climate Change (CC), Mass Crowd Events (MCE), and the articles of incorporation of the CDEMA.
 Provisions for these types of issues are already covered under the DMA, with focus being the development of appropriate regulations to give form to how these issues are addressed within the existing legislation.

-Other key legislation of importance to the DRR framework included the Physical Planning and Development Act, Land Conservation and Improvement Act, Forest, Soils and Water Conservation Act, Work is also underway on the finalisation of an Environmental Management Act (EMA) to incorporate principles of climate change adaptation (CCA).
-Given the inextricable link between DRR and land development and CCA approaches, the EMA presents a major avenue for deriving synergies between DRR and the physical planning and development, and environmental legislative framework.
+Other key legislation of importance to the DRR framework included the Physical Planning and Development Act, Land Conservation and Improvement Act and Forest, Soils and Water Conservation Act.
+Work is also underway on the finalization of an Environmental Management Act (EMA) to incorporate principles of climate change adaptation (CCA).
+Given the inextricable link between DRR and land development and CCA approaches, the EMA presents a major avenue for deriving synergies between DRR and physical planning and development, and environmental legislative framework.

-The emerging context for DRR, also defines other key considerations in pursuing these enhancements to the DMA, which include the country's recent commitments under the HFA, as well as new and emerging DRR related issues, such as tsunamis, maritime emergency, CBRNE, coastal management, biodiversity and invasive species, SLM and forest management, among others, to ensure adherence to international obligations.
-Other national and sectoral legislation which have implications for DRR will also need to be revised to adequately to incorporate the aforementioned issues, to ensure a complementary and harmonised legislative framework.
+The emerging context for DRR also defines other key considerations in pursuing enhancements to the DMA, which include the country's recent commitments under the HFA, as well as new and emerging DRR related issues, such as tsunamis, maritime emergency, chemical, biological, radiological, nuclear and explosive (CBRNE) events, coastal management, biodiversity and invasive species, sustainable land management (SLM) and forest management, among others, to ensure adherence to international obligations.
+Other national and sectoral legislation that have implications for DRR will also need to be revised to adequately incorporate the aforementioned issues, to ensure a complementary and harmonized legislative framework.